The Ultimate Meatloaf Recipe: A Step-by-Step Guide

 Shaping the Meatloaf

-Once the mixture is ready, shape it into a loaf and place it in a baking dish.
+After the mixture is ready, shape it into a loaf and place it in a baking dish.
 You can also use a loaf pan for a more uniform shape.
 Press the mixture firmly to ensure it holds together during cooking.

 Tips for the Perfect Texture